LahiruHW/FIT3162-MCS5-2023/readme.md

+# FIT3162-MCS5-2023

+Welcome to the FIT3162-MCS5-2023 repository.
+This repository contains the code for the FIT3162-MCS5-2023 project.
+The project is based on the paper "Improving Attacks on Round-Reduced Speck32/64 Using Deep Learning" by Aron Gohhr et al.

+However, this code has now been modified to show a comparative analysis of the performance of the neural network based distinguisher and the DDT based distinguisher.
+The code has also been modified to show the performance of the neural network based distinguisher on the 9-round attack.

+From this point, all the content below this line is the original README.md file from the deep_speck repository in Aron Gohr's repository

 # A) Summary

 This repository holds supplementary code and data to the paper "Improving Attacks on Round-Reduced Speck32/64 Using Deep Learning".
 In particular, it contains: